Goobley/DexRT/status.md

 - [x] Set mip variance limits in config file.
 - [x] Set mip levels in config file.
 - [x] Set max cascade in config file.
+- [ ] Allow disabling final dense fs for non-lte in config file.
 - [x] Create sparse atmos and only keep that one on device
     - Migrate everything to the sparse atmos (that aligns with the active probes)
 - [x] Move more things into .cpps to improve compile time.